 1. What if a child at FUMC Day School is exhibiting signs of illness?
 The parent or emergency contact will be contacted for immediate pick up.
 Return to school will be dictated by the nature of the child’s symptoms, based upon state and local childcare policies as well as CDC guidelines.

 2. What if a child is experiencing any symptoms of COVID-19?
 It is recommended that parents contact the child’s physician.
 The child can return to school with a doctor’s note indicating a negative COVID-19 result or alternative diagnosis.
-NOTE, the child must still be without a fever (less than 100.4), for 24 hours, without the use of fever reducing medications.
+NOTE, the child must still be without a fever (less than 100.4), for 24 hours, without the use of fever reducing medications or they may stay out for 10 days and return without a note, if symptoms are gone.

 4. What if a child or staff tests positive for COVID-19 after attending at least 1 day of class?
 All parents in the affected classes will be notified.
 The names of children and/or teachers will not be disclosed.
 Return to school can occur after at least 10 days since symptoms first appeared and at least 24 hours with no fever without fever-reducing medication and symptoms have improved.